mary-tziraki/git-start/# git_vscode.md

 Again:
 - SOURCE SONTROL  click ...commitAll
--then modify the file and SAVE it, then Changes appear (underneeth source control) -CHANGES you select the file you press + to stage it and then you write the commit message " 1st way repeat all steps"
+-then modify the file and SAVE it, then Changes appear (underneeth source control)
+- CHANGES you select the file you press + to stage it and then you write the commit message " 1st way repeat all steps"

 The 2nd way is to make changes, stage them (click the git branch) and use the commit All (Ammend).